movableink/cropduster/README.md

   CD.pause(tenSeconds, 'making bad customers wait for their email to load...');

   setTimeout(() => {
+    CD.resume();
     target.innerText = 'bad customers have to wait for their images';
-    CD.resume();
   }, 1000);
 }
 ```

+It is generally recommended to call CD.pause as the last thing before starting
+an asynchronous action, and CD.resume as the very first thing once that action
+has finished.
+If your asynchronous action completes successfully, but your
+callback runs some code before calling CD.resume again, then you run the risk of
+triggering a JavaScript error that stops execution of the current script.
+If
+CD.resume is not called after that first CD.pause, your image will eventually
+time out, as opposed to failing immediately.

 *NOTE:* Cropduster previously offered `CD.suspend` and `CD.capture` functions
 that achieved a similar goal.
 These functions have been replaced with `pause`